Stagecoach Midlands: Corby Star

-Corby Star was the brand name for a network of bus services operating within the town of Corby in Northamptonshire.
+Corby Star was the brand name for a network of bus services operating within the town of Corby, in Northamptonshire.
 Bus services based at the town's depot ran to all estates in Corby, with opportunities provided for passengers to transfer onto the X4 service, using a fleet of orange, red and blue-branded buses.
 The Corby Star was unique within the Stagecoach Group due to the purchase of five East Lancs OmniDekka bodied Scania N94UD double-deckers for use on the network, a body and chassis combination which the group did not ordinarily purchase.

 From 2018, however, the Corby depot was reduced to being an outstation for only local bus services, with the main intertown services being transferred to Kettering depot.
 Buses painted in Corby Star livery would slowly begin to be painted into standard fleet livery following this transfer of services.

 Incidents

-Stagecoach Midlands was fined £2.3 million in December 2018 and later had its vehicle authorisation cut from 227 to 200 for 28 days in March 2019 by the West Midlands Traffic Commissioner for violating health and safety laws.
-On 3 October 2015, bus driver Kailash Chander mistook the brake pedal of his Dennis Trident 2 double-decker bus for the accelerator, hitting a parked bus on Trinity Street and driving across a grass verge before the bus accelerated down the street and crashed into a Sainsbury's branch.
+Stagecoach Midlands was fined £2.3 million in December 2018, and later had its vehicle authorisation cut from 227 to 200 for 28 days in March 2019, by the West Midlands Traffic Commissioner for violating health and safety laws: on 3 October 2015, bus driver Kailash Chander mistook the brake pedal of his Dennis Trident 2 double-decker bus for the accelerator, hitting a parked bus on Trinity Street in Coventry and driving across a grass verge before the bus accelerated down the street and crashed into a Sainsbury's branch.
 76-year-old pedestrian Dora Hancox and 7-year-old top-deck bus passenger Rowan Fitzgerald were pronounced dead on scene while other passengers suffered serious injuries.
 Chander, aged 77 at the time, was found to have worked over 60 hours per week and had previously been warned by Stagecoach bosses after four bus crashes three years beforehand, however he had been allowed to continue driving buses with the company; he was diagnosed with dementia following the crash and was found unfit to stand trial before the Traffic Commissioner.